Plato-solutions/Impressionist/docs/select_query_chain.md

-The select() method is the default interpreter that takes the Select Strings and builds query chains of Selectors.
-Just to be clear, the above scraper can also be built as follows:
+The ***select()*** method is the default interpreter that takes the Select Strings and, under the hood, builds a query chain of Selectors.
+Just to be clear, the previous scraper example can also be built as follows:

 ```javascript
 import Impressionist from 'impressionist';